imalink-project/imalink/docs/API_REFERENCE.md

 ## 📸 Photos

-All photo operations are scoped to the authenticated user.
+All photo operations respect visibility settings.
+Authenticated users see their own photos plus `authenticated` and `public` photos from others.
+Anonymous users see only `public` photos.

 **IMPORTANT for Frontend Integration:**
 - All POST/PUT requests must include: `Content-Type: application/json`
-- All requests (except login/register) must include: `Authorization: Bearer <token>`
+- Most requests require: `Authorization: Bearer <token>` (except viewing public photos)
 - Dates must be in ISO 8601 format: `"2025-10-15T14:30:00Z"`
 - Base64 data can include data URL prefix or be raw: `"data:image/jpeg;base64,..."` or just the Base64 string
+- New photos default to `visibility: "private"`

 **Quick Start - Upload Your First Photo:**
 ```javascript